lirandepira/android-monty-hall/README.md

 ### Intro:
-- The First screen displayes three buttons, each representing a door, and another button which takes the user to the wikipedia page of the description (this is the only part where the knoweldge of the explicit intents is used).
+- The First screen displayes three buttons, each representing a door, and another button which takes the user to the wikipedia page of the description (this is the only part where the knoweldge of the implicit intents is used).

 - The second screen asks the user if they they want to keep their choice or switch it.